-Enjoy movies at Lakeside Cinema (20 E. White Mountain Blvd., 928/367-7469).
+Enjoy movies at White Mountain Entertainment Willage 8 (100 W. White Mountain Blvd., 928/367-7469 and at 1501 W. White Mountain Blvd., 928/367-7469).
 The White Mountain Native American Art Festival on the third full weekend of July attracts Native Americans from all over the Southwest for dances, music, art, crafts, demonstrations, and food.
 The second full weekend of August brings the White Mountain Bluegrass Music Festival.
 The Fall Artisan's Festival and Run to the Pines Car Show bring enthusiasts to the high country for the last big celebrations of the summer season, held on the last full weekend of September.

 In this, the largest resort area in the White Mountains, you have a choice of many motels, cottages, cabins, and bed and breakfasts, all nestled in cool pine forests.
 Rates tend to run higher on summer weekends, when reservations are a good idea.
 The Pinetop-Lakeside Chamber of Commerce maintains a longer list of places to stay and can help you find what you're looking for.